gflohr/qgoda-site/en/docs/simple-content-translation.md

 ---
-title: Language Copies
+title: Simple Content Translation
-name: language-copies
+name: simple-content-translation
 section: multilanguage
 view: docs.html
 description: Documents that are typically written once and then never touched again can simply be copied and translated as a whole.